nicolasmarie1/pcvs/docs/source/basics/workflow.rst

 Visualize results
 =================

-PCVS owns an html report generator, it can be used with :
+PCVS owns a HTML report generator, it can be used with :

 .. code-block:: bash